-This course explores fundamental math concepts that can be generalized in various facets of daily life.
-Curriculum includes problem solving and computations, money and number sense, and basic estimation and measurement.
+FOUNDATIONS MATH Course #11760 Prereq: Department Chairperson This course explores fundamental math concepts that can be generalized in various facets of daily life.
+Curriculum includes problem solving and computations, money and number sense, and basic estimation and placement measurement.
 Basic analytical methods, geometry and data analysis are also emphasized.
-This course can be taken multiple times with department chair approval.
+This course can be taken multiple times with department Level: 9, 10, 11, 12 chair approval.
 Pass/Fail grades are issued for this course.
-Curriculum in this course is a modification of the grade level standards but is in alignment with the New Illinois Learning Standards.
+Curriculum Credit: 1.0 in this course is a modification of the grade level standards but is in alignment with the New Illinois Learning Standards.
 This course fulfills the Algebra I and Geometry content requirements.

-APPLIED MATH 1

-Prereg: Department Chairperson
+APPLIED MATH 1 Applied Math is organized around, number and operations, and algebraic Course #01700 thinking.
+This course develops the critical function of numerical Prereq: Department Chairperson understanding and fluency.
+Students will be prepared to enter Applied Math placement II or an Algebra 1 course within the Mathematics department.
+Curriculum Level: 9, 10, 11 in this course is a modification of the grade level standards but is in Credit: 1.0 alignment with the New Illinois Learning Standards.
+This course fulfills the Algebra I and Geometry content requirements